-The virtual event will take place on Thursday 25th March from 12 – 2pm.
-The talks will centre on Brexit, addressing issues of jurisdiction and enforcement of judgments, anti-suit injunctions and retained EU law.
+Talks hosted by members of Essex Court Chambers that centre on Brexit, addressing issues of jurisdiction and enforcement of judgments, anti-suit injunctions and retained EU law.
 You are also invited to join the speakers in an informal Q&A lounge after the talks have finished.

-David Joseph QC
+David Joseph KC

 David Joseph QC joined Essex Court Chambers in 1985, took silk in 2003.
 He acts as a barrister, advocate and arbitrator.
 He is a member of the Bar of England and Wales and of the Eastern Caribbean Supreme Court.
 He has also been called ad hoc to argue cases before the Court of Appeal in Singapore and the Court of Appeal and Court of Final Appeal in Hong Kong.

 Naomi has a diverse practice in international, commercial and public law.
 Her commercial practice encompasses civil fraud, conflict of laws, employment, shipping and general commercial disputes.
 She has also advised and acted for various departments of the UK government in public law, human rights and Chancery matters.

 Owen has has experience of both substantial commercial litigation (both domestic and offshore) and arbitration (under various rules).
 Owen has particular interests in civil fraud, banking/financial litigation and international trade.
 Alongside his commercial practice, Owen is also developing a practice in employment law.